Baton Rouge Police Department holds basic training graduation ceremony

 BRPD Police Chief T.J.
 Morse says the graduates of this academy are extremely upstanding and respectful individuals who are a great addition to the department.

-"Everybody knows we're short, so its good that were able top beef up those numbers a little bit," Morse said.
+"Everybody knows we're short, so its good that were able to beef up those numbers a little bit," Morse said.
 "I'm very encouraged with this class [and] their professionalism.
 We started with 13 and we graduate today with six."

 More News